My puppy Ruby is almost six months old, and we are currently avoiding the car like the plague.

 And if she’s not vomiting, then she is shaking and drooling the entire time.
 She is beyond stressed out in the car.

 Yesterday I had a consultation with a dog trainer to help with many teenage behaviours that are becoming a little tricky!

 I learned that everything I am experiencing is completely normal and just a part of Ruby’s natural development.
 That’s not to say there is no training to be done, there is.
 But it’s taking into account her developmental stage and what she’s experiencing to develop a training plan that meets her where she’s at.

-Anyway, back to puppy car sickness.
-What I learned from my wonderful trainer is that a lot of puppies struggle with car travel.
-And that it’s actually developmentally totally normal.
+In terms of puppy car sickness, I learned from my wonderful trainer that a lot of puppies struggle with car travel.
+And that it’s developmentally totally normal.

 Your puppy’s vestibular system takes time to develop.
 And until their inner ears are fully developed, they can suffer motion sickness.